harsh-sahni-projects/food-order-app/README.md

 # About
 This is a demo food order app made in ReactJS.
 You can add food items in your cart, view contents on the cart, place virtual order and get the bill for the same.

-Core concepts used in this app:
+Core ReactJS concepts used in this app:

 - React Context API
 - useState Hook